 This post contains affiliate links.
-This means that I receive a commission at no cost to you when you click through and make a purchase.
+This means that I receive a commission at no cost to you when you click through and download/register an account for an app.
 Thank you for supporting Pennies in Perspective!

 I love a good deal.
 I’m all about saving money…but I’ve never been a great at couponing.

 I’ve certainly tried!
 I’ve bought the Sunday paper, clipped all the coupons, and then…well, and then I’d find them on the fridge six months later.
 Or in my bag.
 Or in my wallet.

 Eventually, I just gave it up, telling myself that I was just too forgetful for coupons.

 So you can only imagine my surprise and excitement when I discovered couponing apps a few years ago!
 There may or may not have been some bouncing on my part– I tend to get that way about saving money.

 Today, I’m super excited to talk to you about all of the apps you can use to save more money on your groceries!
 I’ve picked my top 5 apps that I keep on my phone and use regularly.

 For grocery shopping, they have deals on everything!
 There are deals on produce, dairy, meat, snacks, canned goods, alcoholic beverages–you name it, they’ve probably got it!

 You can even use Ibotta for your Walmart grocery pickup order–they are the only app I’ve found that has deals specific to grocery pickup.

 Ibotta is also free to download and super simple to use.
 You can even get a $20 bonus just for signing up!